act-rules/act-rules.github.io/_rules/aria-attr-defined-5f99a7.md

 ## Background

 The presence of unknown ARIA attributes is often the result of a typo or other developer error.
 These attributes are ignored by browsers and other assistive technologies.
-This often means that a state or property should exist does not.
+This often means that a state or property which should exist is missing.
 This can cause issues under [success criterion 1.3.1 Info and Relationships][sc131] or [4.1.2 Name, Rule Value][sc412].

 ### Bibliography